 Many great entrepreneurs and technologists want to help solve the paramount problem of our times, but they often don't know where to start or who to talk to.
 And many climate tech experts want to build companies alongside entrepreneurial talent.
 But right now, their communities are generally siloed with little overlap.
 This fellowship bridges that gap.

 ODCT brings together ~150 startup and climate experts and helps them navigate the complex regulatory, funding and technical landscapes through a community of incredible peers.
 Ultimately, the fellowship's goal is to accelerate the speed at which talented people can contribute to the climate tech space through community, content, and structure you’ll need for the next 70+ years of climate innovation.

-We’re offering the program at $2,490.
-Applications submitted before 5/14 will get access to Early Bird Pricing of $1990.
-We also have scholarships available for each cohort through the On Deck Access Fund.
+ODCT2 was $2,990.
+We have scholarships available for each cohort through the On Deck Access Fund.